dssalaza/mobile-automation/README.md

-# Test.Bash-Online mobile automation challenge
+# Test.Bash-Online AutomationWeek - mobile automation challenge

 This repo shows the solution to the Test.bash('Online') AutomationWeek mobile challenge: